laurabaldassari/2019-500/projects/final/README.md

 ## Submission Details

 You will submit your final project materials in two parts.
-Submit all projects through canvas.case.edu
+Submit all projects through [Canvas](https://canvas.case.edu/).

-1. By **11 PM on April 18**, you will submit your pre-presentation versions of your [Abstract](https://github.com/THOMASELOVE/500-2018/blob/master/projects/final/README.md#the-abstract) and [Slides](https://github.com/THOMASELOVE/500-2018/blob/master/projects/final/README.md#the-presentation).
-The same deadline for Abstract and Slides applies to everyone, regardless of when you are actually giving your presentation (April 19 or 26).
+1. By **6 PM on April 24**, you will submit your pre-presentation versions of your [Abstract](https://github.com/THOMASELOVE/2019-500/blob/master/projects/final/README.md#the-abstract) and [Slides](https://github.com/THOMASELOVE/2019-500/blob/master/projects/final/README.md#the-presentation).
+The same deadline for Abstract and Slides applies to everyone, regardless of when you are actually giving your presentation (April 25 or May 1).
-2. By **noon on May 1**, you will submit your final set of materials, including your abstract and slides (again, with revisions as necessary), your data set, R Markdown file and HTML document including a **discussion** [as outlined below](https://github.com/THOMASELOVE/500-2018/blob/master/projects/final/README.md#the-final-set-of-deliverables-due-may-1-at-noon).
+2. By **noon on May 6**, you will submit your final set of materials, including your abstract and slides (again, with revisions as necessary), your data set, R Markdown file and HTML document including a **discussion** [as outlined below](https://github.com/THOMASELOVE/2019-500/blob/master/projects/final/README.md#the-final-set-of-deliverables-due-may-6-at-noon).

-The remainder of this document describes these pieces, and also provides some insight on [how I'd like to see you put together your presentation](https://github.com/THOMASELOVE/500-2018/blob/master/projects/final/README.md#some-suggestions-and-a-potential-outline-for-your-presentation), and [how you will be evaluating the presentations](https://github.com/THOMASELOVE/500-2018/blob/master/projects/final/README.md#evaluating-the-project-presentations).
+The remainder of this document describes these pieces, and also provides some insight on [how I'd like to see you put together your presentation](https://github.com/THOMASELOVE/2019-500/blob/master/projects/final/README.md#some-suggestions-and-a-potential-outline-for-your-presentation), and [how you will be evaluating the presentations](https://github.com/THOMASELOVE/2019-500/blob/master/projects/final/README.md#evaluating-the-project-presentations).

 **ASK QUESTIONS EARLY.
 It's always easier to make adjustments when time pressure isn't a major issue.**